simonecorsi/termly.js/index.md

 + [Developers](#developers)

 ## General and why

+Want to showcase your new shiny CLI Tool you just released? <br />
+Want to write HowTos on how some commands behaves?<br />
+Want to create a simulated sandbox of linux-like commands to help people learn?<br />
+You want to have fun (as I had) making your personal website readable from a fake terminal?<br />
+Why not doing it interactively!

 Termly.js has no dependencies, is vanilla javascript and is lightweight `~11kb minified/gzipped` (with fetch/promise polyfill, otherwise less), it is transpiled with Babel to get the best possible browser support thus making it usable *almost* everywhere.
 You can use it as it is or hack it and rebuild it (Devs Info below).